willizm/sTr1n9/README.md

-This module generates random string of any length, in for Character types: capital(upper case), letter(lower case), number, punctuation or any combination of them.
+This module generates random string of any length, in four Character types: capital(upper case), letter(lower case), number, punctuation or any combination of them.

 ## USAGE